lukkiddd/lukkiddd.github.io/_notes/Public/Tensorflow Serving.md

 }
 ```

-Then client can call to different model version by specifying the model labels, versions, and model name
+Then the client can call to a different model version by specifying the model labels, versions, and model name.

 **REST Usage**